peppekerstens/rccars/_articles/brca-gt10-rules.md

 ---
 layout: page
-title: BRCA GT10 Rules
+title: BRCA GT10 Rules (unofficial version)
 summary: Unofficial copy with better links (and linkability).
 ---

 Note: this is an **UNOFFICIAL** copy of the [official rules](http://www.brca.org/sites/www.brca.org/files/library_files/con_manager/GT10%20Rules%20and%20shell-tyre%20list%20v4-6.pdf) (downloaded on 2015-09-05), with some reformatting and links.
+I also integrated rule changes from the June 2015 EGM (making GT2 the only class), and corrected a mistake (the missing Protoform Gianna shell).

 # V4.6 of the BRCA rules for the GT10 class.